Overview of application migration examples for Azure

-As part of the hybrid cloud strategy, Azure provides growing solutions for migrating on-premises apps and workloads to the cloud.
-With simple steps, you can comprehensively assess your on-premises resources to figure out how they'll run in the Azure cloud.
+As part of the hybrid cloud strategy, Azure provides growing solutions for migrating on-premises applications and workloads to the cloud.
+With simple steps, you can comprehensively assess your on-premises resources to figure out how they'll run in the Azure platform.
 Then, with a deep assessment in hand, you can confidently migrate resources to Azure.
 When resources are up and running in Azure, you can optimize them to retain and improve access, flexibility, security, and reliability.

 |Pattern||Definition||When to use|

-|Rehost||Often referred to as a "lift and shift" migration.
-This option doesn't require code changes, and allows you to migrate your existing apps to Azure quickly.
-Each app is migrated as is, to reap the benefits of the cloud, without the risk and cost associated with code changes.||When you need to move apps quickly to the cloud.
+|Rehost||Often referred to as a lift-and-shift migration, this option doesn't require code changes.
+You can use it to migrate your existing applications to Azure quickly.
+Each application is migrated as is to reap the benefits of the cloud without the risk and cost associated with code changes.||When you need to move applications quickly to the cloud.

-|Refactor||Often referred to as "repackaging," refactoring requires minimal changes to apps, so that they can connect to Azure PaaS, and use cloud offerings.
+|Refactor||Often referred to as "repackaging," refactoring requires minimal changes to applications so that they can connect to Azure platform as a service (PaaS) and use cloud offerings.

-Or, you could refactor relational and nonrelational databases into options such as Azure SQL Database Managed Instance, Azure Database for MySQL, Azure Database for PostgreSQL, and Azure Cosmos DB.
+Or, you could refactor relational and nonrelational databases into options such as Azure SQL Managed Instance, Azure Database for MySQL, Azure Database for PostgreSQL, and Azure Cosmos DB.

-|If your app can easily be repackaged to work in Azure.
+|If your application can easily be repackaged to work in Azure.

-If you want to apply innovative DevOps practices provided by Azure, or you're thinking about DevOps using a container strategy for workloads.
+If you want to apply innovative DevOps practices provided by Azure, or if you're thinking about DevOps using a container strategy for workloads.

-For refactoring, you need to think about the portability of your existing code base, and available development skills.
+For refactoring, you need to think about the portability of your existing code base and available development skills.

-|Rearchitect||Rearchitecting for migration focuses on modifying and extending app functionality and the code base to optimize the app architecture for cloud scalability.
+|Rearchitect||Rearchitecting for migration focuses on modifying and extending application functionality and the code base to optimize the application architecture for cloud scalability.

 For example, you could break down a monolithic application into a group of microservices that work together and scale easily.

-|When your apps need major revisions to incorporate new capabilities, or to work effectively on a cloud platform.
+|When your applications need major revisions to incorporate new capabilities or to work effectively on a cloud platform.

-When you want to use existing application investments, meet scalability requirements, apply innovative Azure DevOps practices, and minimize use of virtual machines.
+When you want to use existing application investments, meet scalability requirements, apply innovative DevOps practices, and minimize use of virtual machines.

-|Rebuild||Rebuild takes things a step further by rebuilding an app from scratch using Azure cloud technologies.
+|Rebuild||Rebuild takes things a step further by rebuilding an application from scratch using Azure cloud technologies.

-|When you want rapid development, and existing apps have limited functionality and lifespan.
+|When you want rapid development, and existing applications have limited functionality and lifespan.

-When you're ready to expedite business innovation (including DevOps practices provided by Azure), build new applications using cloud-native technologies, and take advantage of advancements in AI, Blockchain, and IoT.
+When you're ready to expedite business innovation (including DevOps practices provided by Azure), build new applications using cloud-native technologies, and take advantage of advancements in AI, blockchain, and IoT.

 Migration example articles

-Common migration and modernization project categories.
+Figure 1: Common migration and modernization project categories.

-- Each migration scenario is driven by slightly different business goals that determine the migration strategy.
+This series focuses on each migration scenario, driven by slightly different business goals that determine the migration strategy.
 For each deployment scenario, we provide information about:

-|Assess on-premises resources for migration to Azure||This best practice article in the Plan methodology discusses how to run an assessment of an on-premises app running on VMware.
-In the example, an example organization assesses app VMs using the Azure Migrate service, and the app SQL Server database using Data Migration Assistant.|
+|Assess on-premises resources for migration to Azure||This best practice article in the Plan methodology discusses how to run an assessment of an on-premises application running on VMware.
+In the article, an example organization assesses application VMs by using Azure Migrate and the application SQL Server database by using Data Migration Assistant.|

 |Deploy Azure infrastructure||This article shows how an organization can prepare its on-premises infrastructure and its Azure infrastructure for migration.
 The infrastructure example established in this article is referenced in the other samples provided in this section.|